 * Due to liability concerns we do not offer this powerhead for sale online.
 It's only available at our Fort Lauderale location.
-This way we can make sure divers understand how to use it safely and responsibly.
+This way we can make sure divers understand how to use it safely.
 It's the only way we can offer at least our local divers this essential piece of gear

 ** The powerhead has a cartridge permanently sealed inside, it comes preloaded and ready for use.
 Never put it on a spear out of the water.
 Exercise great care when fitting it on a spear in the water.
 Using too much force when inserting the shaft can detonate the round.
 Always keep hands, face or any other body part you don't want shot off away from the front of the powerhead when fitting it over the shaft, and make sure it's not pointing at anyone.
 Fit on the shaft using a gentle rotating motion until resistance is felt.